 Whether it is your mobile phone, apartment, car, washing machine or house – take good care of your things!

-Then you do not have to buy new ones too often, and you get more in return for your things the day you want to sell them.
+By doing so you won’t have to buy new things too often, and you get more value in return the day you want to sell them.

 By planning all the meals you will have during the week, it will be easier to follow your budget.